Ninetalesgh/dndcampaign/vault/database/game_rules.md

 ### Immunity
 Immunity to a damage type reduces all damage of that type to 0.

+## Displacement
+- **Being Pushed.** A pushed creature gets moved by the stated amount.
+If an obstacle is in the way, the creature takes 1d6 bludgeoning damage for every 2 spaces *(3m)* pushing was prevented by the obstacle.
+- **Falling.**
+  - Controlled falling of 2 or less spaces always succeeds.
+  - A falling creature takes 1d6 bludgeoning damage for every 1 space *(1.5m)* of uncontrolled falling, to a maximum of 30d6, and lands [Prone](vault/database/conditions.md#prone), unless they control the fall and amount of uncontrolled falling is less than 3.
+  - To control the fall a creature can make a **DEX (acrobatics)** check.
+For every 5 points rolled above 10 the creature may count the fall as having 1 fewer space. *(optional for the sake of attacking while falling)*
+  - **Falling Attack.** A creature can attempt a **Melee Attack Action** against another creature or object below it.
+If the attack misses, the attacker takes all accumulated damage dice as if it was a controlled fall.
+If the attack hits, the damage dice that would accumulate from the fall are split evenly between attacker and attacked, favoring the attacker.
+The attacker takes their own damage as usual, the attacked takes the damage as part of the attack's damage roll *(for the sake of Critical Hits)*.
+  *(i.e. falling 5 spaces while attacking, the falling creature takes 2d6 bludgeoning damage and adds 3d6 to the damage roll)*

 ## Light and Visibility
 ### Bright Light